takipi/teamcity-overops-plugin/README.md

 ## Deployment Name

-(Optional) Deployment Name as specified in OverOps or use Jenkins environment variables.
+(Optional) Deployment Name as specified in OverOps or use Teamcity environment variables.

 ### Example: ${BUILD_NUMBER} or ${JOB_NAME }-${BUILD_NUMBER}